LasseHW/HW11/.idea/README.md

 ## Branch Master
-This Change is made in master branch
+This Change is made in master branch (this change is made after myBranch is created -and also merged via pull request)

 ## myBranch
 This Change is made in myBranch